Disclaimer: I own nothing

 "Fire must consume.
 But why do you want to create a fire?
 Why do you want to feed it in the first place?
 That is the meaningful part."

 She opened her ball, letting a tiny blue flame dart out and dance about in her hands.
-"Right now, this fire feeds on both my air and my own energy."
+"Right now, this fire feeds on both the air around us, as well as my own energy."

 "Let's say I were to throw it at you," and she resisted the urge to smirk at the expression on his face.
 "And set your clothes on fire.
 Do you think that would be a good use of the energy I'm spending to create this fire?"